Alex Pietrangelo: St. Louis Blues

-Pietrangelo was selected fourth overall by the St. Louis Blues at the Entry Draft on June 20, 2008.
+Pietrangelo was selected fourth overall by the St. Louis Blues at the 2008 NHL entry draft on June 20, 2008.
 Coming into training camp, the Blues signed him to an entry-level contract on September 4, 2008.
 Pietrangelo earned his way onto the team for opening night and played his first NHL game against the Nashville Predators on October 10, 2008.
 Three days later, however, he suffered a head injury on October 13 in a game against the Toronto Maple Leafs, when Ryan Hollweg checked him from behind into the boards.
 Pietrangelo returned shortly, and after playing eight games total for the Blues, he was sent back to his junior team, the Niagara Icedogs.
 On April 10, 2009, he was assigned to the Blues' top minor league affiliate, the Peoria Rivermen of the American Hockey League (AHL), after his junior season had ended.

 Pietrangelo began the 2009–10 season on the Blues' roster for a second consecutive year, but played in only nine games by December 2009.
 In 2010–11, Pietrangelo played his first full season with the Blues, leading all team defencemen with 43 points (11 goals and 32 assists) over 79 games.
 He also led team defencemen in plus-minus (+18) and shots (161), while ranking third in average ice time per game.
 Due to his previous eight- and nine-game seasons in the NHL, he did not qualify as a rookie.
 Comparatively, the league's leading scorer among rookie defencemen that season was teammate Kevin Shattenkirk, who was born a year earlier than Pietrangelo; he also recorded 43 points.
 At the end of the 2011–12 season, Pietrangelo was named to the NHL Second All-Star Team.
 On September 13, 2013, Pietrangelo agreed to a seven-year, $45 million contract with the Blues.
 Pietrangelo was again named to the NHL Second All-Star Team during the 2013–14 season.